An escrow bank is a financial institution that provides escrow account services and physically holds the funds during escrow transactions.

 They're responsible if they release funds incorrectly or miss important conditions

-Different transactions (real estate, acquisitions, debt settlement) have unique regulatory considerations
+Different transactions (real estate, acquisitions, debt settlement) have unique regulatory

-Banks traditionally focus on relationship based, high value services rather than transactional volume
+Banks traditionally focus on relationship based, high value services rather than

-Banks recognize that partnering with specialists often provides better client outcomes than building inhouse capabilities
+Banks recognize that partnering with specialists often provides better client outcomes

 Overhead often isn't profitable for smaller transactions